Administrative Distance in IP Routing

 The function of a router is to move the data packets from one interface to another interface or we can say between different networks.
 The movement of packets done at layer 3 which is known as network layer of the OSI reference model.
 Router keep the information of neighbour router and network in its routing table.

-You may also like to read -- No ip domain lookup command in Cisco IOS
+You may also like to read -- Configuration of Routing Information Protocol RIPv2

 There may be many interfaces in a router which connect different networks.
 How the router moves the packet to its destination it depends on routing and routed protocol.
 Static route in a router is a set of protocols which allow the router to transfer the packet to its destination.
 To understand the IP Routing Process in router it is necessary to know about the routing and routed protocol firstly.